 - Errors in communication between departments

 - Failure to properly maintain medical equipment

 - Failure to provide adequate nutrition

-Our attorneys have significant experience handling hospital negligence claims and can help you pursue the compensation you need for medical bills, wage loss, pain and suffering, and other hardships.
+Our hospital errors attorneys in Pittsburgh have significant experience handling hospital negligence claims and can help you pursue the compensation you need for medical bills, wage loss, pain and suffering, and other hardships.

 Have you or a loved one suffered due to medical negligence?
-Contact us today to speak with a knowledgeable hospital negligence attorney.
-We offer free initial consultations and bill on a contingent fee basis — you won't have to pay us a thing unless we obtain results for you.
+Contact us today to speak with a knowledgeable Pittsburgh hospital negligence lawyer.
+We offer free initial consultations and bill on a contingent fee basis — you won’t have to pay us a thing unless we obtain results for you.